ew2631/ew2631.github.io/README.md

 > she knows how to do the real job: a balancing act of maximizing the 9 to 6* and minimizing unhealthy association of work to self-worth. this job, this career is not the forever goal— I’ve got some soul searching to do before I commit to the career bit

->
 the complimentary persona is an interesting one – I’m actually not sure if this will persist once I get past the reverse culture shock of moving back. more on that later.
->

 as for the real job, my major accomplishment of 2025 was removing the greatest obstacle to pivoting careers – myself.
 I’ve already started my way up a new career mountain, in full uphill mode. have I maximized my 9 to 6? some promising initial signals: I don’t miss my old job. not one damn bit.
 >
-I’ve missed writing for this blog and don’t intend to let my return stateside to be an excuse to stop writing. i have a few more interesting stories left in me.
+I’ve missed writing for this blog and don’t intend to let my return stateside to be an excuse to stop writing.
+I have a few more interesting stories left in me.

 always my best,